 “Missed diagnoses are common, and they’re often overlooked,” says study coauthor Gordon Schiff, M.D., associate director of Brigham and Women’s Center for Patient Safety Research and Practice and an associate professor of medicine at Harvard Medical School in Boston.

 In fact, research shows that some 12 million American adults are misdiagnosed annually in outpatient settings.
 That’s about 5 percent of patients, though some experts say the percentage is likely higher.
-And it’s estimated that 40,000 to 80,000 people die each year from diagnostic failures in U.S. hospitals.
-What’s more, a report from the National Academies of Sciences, Engineering, and Medicine states that most people will experience a missed or delayed diagnosis in their lifetime, sometimes with devastating consequences.
+And a new study published in the medical journal BMJ estimates that roughly 795,000 Americans become disabled or die each year because of a misdiagnosis.

-10 Most Common Missed or Delayed Diagnoses by Medical Condition
+10 Most Commonly Missed or Delayed Diagnoses by Medical Condition

 Derived from 836 relevant cases from patient safety incident reports, malpractice claims, morbidity and mortality rounds (conferences that review patient deaths and complications), and focus group responses.
 Reported in JAMA Network Open.